matthiaskaiser/jmet/README.md

 # Dependencies
 JMET depends on a lot of libraries :(.
 For details see the maven pom file.

+JMET works with Java 8.
+Expect unpleasant surprises with Java 11.

 # Installation
 Just download jmet-0.1.0-all.jar from here or built it (see "Build instructions").